angeete/Data-Analysis-For-Recipes-And-Ratings/README.md

 frameborder="0"
 ></iframe>
 #### Univariate Analysis Plot 4: Protein
 We restricted the range of the protein column when plotting this box plot so that we can clearly see the boxplot.
 When originally plotting the boxplot without restricting the protein column, the median and quartiles were not visible due to the extremely large scaling on the x axis for protein due to the outliers present.
+The median value for protein is 18% daily value.
+Again, there are many outliers that surpass 100% daily value for protein, but this could be because many recipes could have a very high serving size.

 <iframe
 src="assets/protein_univariate.html"